florentdelgrange/Stochastic-Shortest-Path/ssp/README.md

 v[⊥]      =    0
 ```
 Note that each state considered by the strategy is a tuple formed by the current state of the system and the current cost of paths.
 The state ⊥ represents the state for which the cost of the current path has exceeded 8.
 That means that the strategy records the current cost of paths of the execution.
-A representation of the strategy (showed in red) is then generated:
+A representation of the strategy (depicted in red) is then generated:
 ![alt text](https://cdn.rawgit.com/theGreatGiorgio/Stochastic-Shortest-Path/182f3eb0/Rapport/figures/simple_mdp2.pdf)